-I’m often asked about our craft paper — I pick it up at our oversized hardware store for about $14/roll.
-If you’d like to order some online, this craft paper on Amazon looks like it’s the same product.
+I’m often asked about our craft paper — I pick it up at our hardware store and you can also find this craft paper on Amazon, (Amazon links) or something similar in some craft stores.

 Ah, isn’t that clean table-top lovely?!

 A few days later, the table is covered with dry paint drips, watercolor splits, and pencil marks.
 My kids sometimes take this as an opportunity to use the craft paper itself as inspiration for new pieces of art.

 At some point we deem that the soaked/torn/dirty craft paper has served us well and we roll it up to recycle.